Utility, power, and looks in one package... it's what dreams are made of.

 The Bandit rides atop a new TeraFlex long-arm adjustable suspension and features a mix of Fox Racing and Synergy Suspension shocks, which allow the fitment of the Jeep’s massive 40-inch Nitto tires.
 Its off-road presence is further emphasized by its pumped-up fender flares at each corner, Fab Four bumpers, Warn winch, and enough LED lights to make midnight in the desert look like a beating midday sun.
 Its paint?
 That’s actually a DuPont Kevlar blend in “Military Tan,” which should be able to stand up to the elements… and just about everything else too.

-The 700 horsepower fury under the bonnet?
+The 700 horsepower fury under the hood?
 It may not be one of the famed Hellcat V8s, but trust that this Hemi engine can surely get the job done.
 Starwood says the 7.0-liter V8 “stroker” motor features forged internals, a high-performance fuel system, and a 2.9-liter Whipple supercharger.
 What results is a veritable blast of power, which is all relegated to the Jeep’s rebuilt and reinforced automatic transmission and transfer case.
 Over the top?
 Perhaps, then again the rig does need to turn 40-inch tires and super-tall 5.38 gears, stuffed in big Ford nine-inch axles.
 As with all of Starwood Motors’ larger-than-life Jeep builds, this ‘Bandit’ Jeep Wrangler pickup is indeed for sale.
 Step stool not included.